 No!
 Do not gargle bleach.
 Bleach is corrosive and could seriously harm you if you put it anywhere in or on your body.
 It also does nothing to prevent infection.
 It can be useful to disinfect surfaces if diluted.
 Gargling alcohol is also not effective at preventing infection.
 Alcohol, however, can also be used to clean surfaces.

 The World Health Organization advises that COVID-19 virus can still be transmitted in areas with hot and humid climates.
 From the evidence so far, the COVID-19 virus can be transmitted in ALL AREAS, including areas with hot and humid weather.

 Regardless of climate, adopt protective measures if you live in, or travel to an area reporting COVID-19.
-The best way to protect yourself against COVID-19 is by frequently cleaning your hands.
-By doing this you eliminate viruses that may be on your hands and avoid infection that could occur by then touching your eyes, mouth, and nose.
+The best way to protect yourself against COVID-19 is by frequently washing your hands, avoiding large gatherings and wearing a mask when you leave your home.

 No, taking a hot bath does not prevent new infections.
 Your normal body temperature remains the same, regardless of the temperature of your bath or shower.

 Taking a hot bath with extremely hot water can actually be harmful, as it can burn you.

 To date there has been no information nor evidence to suggest that the new coronavirus is transmitted by mosquitoes.
 The new coronavirus is a respiratory virus which spreads primarily through droplets generated when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose, according to the World Health Organization.